venlahelena/Book-collection-manager-/README.md

 # How to install and run the project:

-1. git clone the GitHub root repository.
+1. Git clone the GitHub root repository.

-2. cd frontend and npm install the required dependencies for the frontend application
+2. Go to the frontend folder and npm install the required dependencies for the frontend application

-3. cd.. back to the root level

-4. cd backend and npm install dependencies for the backend application
+4. Go to the backend folder  and npm install dependencies for the backend application

+5. In backend folder change .env.example file as .env file

+4. Inside .env file change the 'Your mongo db uri' string to match your mongo database connection.

-5. npm start in the backend folder for applicationtion to start.
+6. npm start in the backend folder for applicationtion to start.